 The Cleveland Bay has proven to cross well with most other breeds, producing an athletic, trainable Cleveland Bay Sporthorse.
-The Cleveland Bay Sporthorse can be seen out competing in all disciplines, from harness to hunting and 3-day-eventing to grand prix dressage.
-The quiet and unflappable nature of the Cleveland Bay is world renown – to own a Cleveland Bay is to start a life time love affair with the breed.
+The Cleveland Bay Sporthorse can be seen out competing in all disciplines, from the harness to hunting and 3-day-eventing to Grand Prix dressage.
+The quiet and unflappable nature of the Cleveland Bay is world-renowned – to own a Cleveland Bay is to start a lifetime love affair with the breed.

 Generally around 16 – 16.2hh.
 Bay in colour with black legs, hooves, mane and tail.
 Their bodies are deep and wide, their backs are generally short, with muscular, deep quarters and a sloping shoulder that should be deep and strong.
 The head should be bold and noble, on a long, muscular neck.
 The eyes are big, well-set and reflect the kindness of this breed.
 The ears are large and alert.
 The limbs should be well-set with large joints, a good length of the cannon bone, with at least a 9-inch circumference, finished with a good, clean look and a solid black/blue hoof.
 The action is true, straight and free, with a powerful movement coming from both shoulder and quarters.
 The temperament is kind, willing and brave.

 For more information, you are welcome to email us or try the following links:

 The Cleveland Bay Horse Society of Australasia: www.clevelandbays.com.au